-Benefit from more than 20 years experience in fuel processor development for stationary, mobile (aviation, maritime, ground transport) and portable applications.
-Apart from the reformer, the fuel cell hydrogen supply requires devices for evaporation, heat exchangers, a reactor for water-gas shift and in case of low temperature PEM fuel cell technology a reactor for CO removal down to ppm level and other balance-of-plant.
+Benefit from 18 years' experience in fuel processor development for stationary, mobile (aviation, maritime, ground transport) and portable applications.
+Apart from the reformer, the fuel cell hydrogen supply requires devices for evaporation, heat exchangers, a reactor for water-gas shift and in case of low temperature PEM fuel cell technology a reactor for CO removal and other balance-of-plant.
 The whole assembly is named fuel processor.
 IMM has developed compact and highly integrated high-performance components for that.
 The fuel processor design needs to be optimized for your specific application:

-- the fuel cell type
+- the fuel cell type,

-- the power range
+- the power range,

-- the specific environment
+- the specific environment,

 - the specific market requirements (achievable price and sales numbers) because fabrication techniques need to be chosen accordingly.

-Talk to our experts to get the optimum solution for your system
+Talk to our experts to get the optimum solution for your system!